ThinkBigAnalytics/scalding-workshop/Workshop.md

 * `--input file` specifies the input file.
 * `--output file` specifies the output file.

-> Unlike Hadoop's HDFS API, Hive, and Pig, when you run using `--local` mode, you can't specify a directory for the input, where all files will be read, or for the output, where one or more files will be written.
-You have to specify input and output files.

-Run the script like this, where have wrapped lines and used `\\` in to indicate the line breaks:
+> We are running in "local" mode, using the `--local` command option.
+In this case, we have to specify input and output files.
+If we were running in a Hadoop cluster, we would specify directories instead and Hadoop *tasks* (separate JVM processes) would be started to read each file, etc. This is the normal way of working with the Hadoop MapReduce API, and other tools like Hive and Pig, too.

+Run the script with the following command.
+From now on, when the commands are too long to fit easily on one line, I'll show you the command twice.
+First, I'll show a nicely-formatted command line that's easy to read, with line-continuation marks "\" separating the lines.
+Then, I'll show the command all on one line, which is easier to copy and paste:

+**Nicely Formatted:**

 	./run scripts/WordCount2.scala \
 	  --input data/shakespeare/plays.txt \
 	  --output output/shakespeare-wc.txt

+**Copy and Paste Version:**

+	./run scripts/WordCount2.scala --input data/shakespeare/plays.txt --output output/shakespeare-wc.txt

 The output should be identical to the contents of `data/shakespeare-wc/simple/wc.txt`.
 Using a `diff` command, should show no differences:

 	diff data/shakespeare-wc/simple/wc.txt output/shakespeare-wc.txt

+(Or you may see a different count for the first line, the amount of whitespace seen...)

-The script uses two new data transformation features to compute the word count.
+The script uses two new data transformation features to compute the word count, `flatMap` and `groupBy`.

-### Further Exploration

-Try these additional "mini-exercises" to explore what Scalding and Cascading are doing.

-#### Improve the Tokenization

-Look at the output and you'll notice that the tokenization is rather poor.
-How can you improve the value defined in `tokenizerRegex`?
-Can you pass in the regular expression as an argument to the program?

-#### Project the 'num Field

-Instead of projecting out `'line`, project out `'num`, the line number.
-(The output is boring, but now you know the name of this field!)

 ### flatMap